NON-STATE ACTORS IN EDUCATION

 Quality assurance, monitoring and accountability

-School board: According to the 2002 Education Act as amended in 2012, assisted private schools must be managed by a Board of Management, with the prescribed requisites regarding appointees both from the government, institution, parents, and students.
-Private education institutions have autonomy regarding selecting their management structure.
+School board: According to the 2002 Education Act, assisted private schools must be managed by a Board of Management, with members from the government, institution, parents, and students.
+Private education institutions have autonomy regarding the selection of their management bodies.

 Reporting requirements: No information was found.